-PBXDom Beta version or what’s known in Business Minimum Viable Program (MVP) initially had only 6 widgets and 3 reports.
-When, today, everything about old PBXDom is totally different and incomparable with the current version at work.
+PBXDom Beta version, or what’s known in Business Minimum Viable Program (MVP), initially had only 6 widgets and 3 reports.
+Today, everything about the old PBXDom is totally different and incomparable with the current version at work.

-Now PBXDom is such a huge, massive platform with dozens of widgets, reports, charts, and hidden functionalities with very complicated structures going on in the backend to provide an extensive range of services for all the call monitoring and management needs of the clients.
+Now PBXDom is such a huge, massive platform with dozens of widgets, reports, charts, and hidden functionalities with very complicated structures in the backend to provide an extensive range of services for all the call monitoring management needs of the clients.

-As really required, after the very first months, the team decided to replace PHP with Node.js developing an environment at the server side level.
-This change could bring a whole range of possibilities for PBXDom, especially when it comes to performance and speed of the delivery of the service to the customers.
+As really required, after the very first months, the team decided to replace PHP with Node.js developing an environment at the server-side level.
+This change could bring a whole range of possibilities for PBXDom, especially when it comes to performance and speed of delivering the service to the customers.

 If you have the experience of working with real-time widgets on PBXDom, then you already have seen how responsive they are.
-There are four super quick real-time widgets on PBXDom which happened to become possible to develop by using this possibility.
+There are four super-quick real-time widgets on PBXDom that become possible to develop by using this possibility.

 And very interestingly, PBXDom is not the only application utilizing Node.js.
-There are lots of other big companies which have managed to use this developing environment to facilitate their whole underlying infrastructures, like Paypal and Walmart.
+Many other big companies have managed to use this developing environment to facilitate their whole underlying infrastructures, like Paypal and Walmart.